 The trouble is that environmentalists conflate “clean coal” with CCS.
 If the world is to hit zero emissions, we will need to apply CCS not just to coal power plants but also to natural-gas power plants and then to every carbon-emitting industry.
 In other words, CCS really isn’t about coal.
 We cannot afford that confusion any more because time is running out.
 Ultimately, whether or not CCS is deployed will come down to people, who through their elected governments, can push for the right policies to be adopted.

 “There’s a perception around CCS that it adds a burden, as opposed to it accomplishes a goal.
-[That] needs to be changed.”
+That needs to change.”
 That’s why perceptions matter.
 Consider what’s happening to nuclear power around the world.
 Following the 2011 Fukushima meltdown, a poll of 23,000 people across 23 countries showed a sharp decline in people’s appetite for nuclear power—a near-zero-emissions source of energy.
 In the disaster, no one was killed or sickened by radiation.
 The Japanese government’s response was to assume the worst, and the panic that ensued spread a fear of radiation across the world.
 Germany, formerly a champion of nuclear energy, has had to turn on coal-power plants after implementing policies to limit the use of nuclear power.
 The upshot is the country’s emissions have increased in recent years, instead of fallen as they have in most of the rich world.
 The notion of “clean coal” has similarly shaped wrong perceptions of CCS.

 The case for how people should think about CCS was best made by Peter Kelemen, who told a story at the Columbia Global Energy Summit held in April this year.
 In about 1820, London became the world’s largest and arguably most important city.
 It wasn’t just the capital of Great Britain; it was the seat from which the empire’s rulers controlled nearly half the world’s population.
 But London, in some ways, was still a backwater—it lacked a central sewer system.
 “If you were poor, you threw it down the street,” Kelemen told the audience.
 “If you were wealthy, you had a pipe that took it to a cesspool.”